Skip to content

 Warning

 FastAPI's lifespan events are required to close the Wireup container properly.
-Use a context manager when instantiating the test client if you're using class-based handlers or generator factories in your application.
+Use a context manager when instantiating the test client if using class-based handlers or generator factories in the application.

 @pytest.fixture()